Decision Aid for Clinically Localized Prostate Cancer

 - Prostate cancer often grows slowly.
 Sometimes the tumor does not grow at all.
 The cancer may not grow quickly enough to be life-threatening in your lifetime.

 - The risk for prostate cancer increases with age.
 Your risk is highest if you are older than 65 years.
 Your risk is lowest if you are younger than 45 years.
-Your risk is also increased if you have a history of prostate cancer in your father, brother, or son.
+Your risk is also increased if your father, brother, or son had prostate cancer.

 - You may have no signs or symptoms of prostate cancer until the tumor grows large.
 You may have trouble urinating or keeping a strong urine stream because of the tumor.
 At later stages, prostate cancer can spread to your bones or lymph nodes.
 You may have bone pain or fractures.